 1) Boasting and Bragging

 You need to know the delicate balance between informing and boasting.
-Your essay should be the reflection of the confidence you have.
+Your essay should be a reflection of the confidence you have.
 You need to keep in mind that boasting about achievements shows a great deal of insecurity.
 Bragging about your achievements also gives an impression of self-importance and conceit.
 This is not the kind of impression you want a selection committee to have of you.

 2) Beating around the Bush

 The one thing that all selection committee members despise is candidates not coming to the point.
-Many candidates needlessly focus on elaborating the fine details that they forget to put a persuasive reason that keeps the reader hooked.
+Many candidates needlessly focus on elaborating on the fine details that they forget to put a persuasive reason that keeps the reader hooked.
 Create an outline containing the experiences and achievements you want to talk about and then structure the essay accordingly.
 Carry on fine-tuning the essay until you feel that the SOP does not beat around the bush and is perfect for presentation.

-This is the one thing that happens when students try to present and carve an image of themselves rather than showcasing their true self.
+This is the one thing that happens when students try to present and carve an image of themselves rather than showcasing their true selves.
 For example, your SOP might state that you love sports; however, the resume does not have any mention of your sporting activities.
 Such tactics will send confusing and contradicting signals to the committee.

 4) Weak Introduction

 A strong introduction sets the tone of your essay.
 An introduction that does not gain the attention of the reader renders the SOP useless.
 To ensure that you have a gripping introduction, connect your personal background with the academic goals you want to achieve.
 Avoid providing irrelevant background information and making unclear statements about your future goals.